Travel to Belgium

 3. Required documents

-Please check the website of TLS for details.
+Please visit the TLS Visa Types and Requirements page for details.

 Biometry - Visa Information System